 The main issue with stainless steel bowls and water dispensers is that they have no grip.
 It’s why our panel of pros say it's important to find an option with rubber feet or to place the fountain on a rubber mat to stop it from sliding around.

 Plastic water fountains are hard-wearing, lightweight, and easily portable.
-They can come in more exciting colours and patterns than the average ceramic or stainless-steel fountain.
+They can come in more exciting colours and patterns than the average ceramic or stainless steel fountain.
 That may be important to you if you want your dog’s water fountain to be a fun colour or to match your decor.

 There aren’t many cons to using a plastic fountain unless you want to reduce your plastic consumption.
 This is not necessarily significant to everyone.
 Do what feels right for you here.